-Although it's important to ask questions, your first interview is generally not the best time to ask about salary and benefits.
-These are touchy questions, and asking them too early can send the wrong signal to employers.
-That being said, however, salary, benefits, perks, and work flexibility can be deal-makers or deal-breakers for job seekers; and it's important that you and your potential employer are on the same wavelength about them.
+Although it's important to ask questions, your first interview may not be the best time to ask about salary and benefits.
+These can be difficult issues to discuss, and asking about them too early may send the wrong signal.

-It's also important to pay attention to your body language.
-When you role-play, practice giving good eye contact, offering a firm handshake, sitting comfortably but confidently in your chair, and smiling.
+Your body language plays an important part in the way you come across during interviews.
+Practice maintaining good eye contact, offering a firm handshake, sitting comfortably but confidently in your chair, and smiling.

 It's also important to stay in control of your arms and legs, even if you're nervous.
 Try not to play with items in your hands, touch your hair or face, fidget, or jiggle your feet or legs.
-These are all signals that tell your interviewer that you're nervous or uncomfortable.
+These are all signals to your interviewer that you're nervous or uncomfortable.

 After the Interview

-You're not finished once you walk out of the interview room!
+You're not finished when you walk out of the interview room!
 Follow the steps below to make sure that you get the best out of the whole process.

 1. Follow Up

-After your interview, send a thank you letter or email within 24 hours.
-Try to send this to every person you've talked with during the interview process, not just the person at the top.
-(If you can't contact everyone directly, ask your primary contact to pass on your thanks.)
+After your interview, send a thank-you letter or email within 24 hours.
+Include everyone on the interview panel, not just the person at the top.
+If you can't contact everyone directly, ask your primary contact to pass on your thanks.

 2. If You're Offered the Job

-Once the process is complete, try to get feedback from your interviewers on how well you did, and how your skills fitted with the position.
+Once the process is complete, try to get feedback from your interviewers on how you performed, and how well your skills matched the position on offer.

 If you didn't get the job or contract, learn whatever lessons you can to increase your chances of success in the future.
-If you did get the job, you'll know which areas you can improve on once you're in the role.
+And if you were successful, you'll know which areas you can improve on when you start your new role.

 All of us need to brush up on our interview skills from time to time.